readium/readium-css/docs/CSS10-libre_fonts.md

 1. compared to its closest reference (system font);
 2. tested against the latin, cyrillic and greek alphabets and languages;
-3. tested against the small capitals and numeric OpenType features.
+3. tested against the small capitals and numeric OpenType features;
+4. tested against the font-width, font-weight, and optical-sizing variations.

 **Note:** For some reason, a lot of Google Fonts don’t have the “™” character.
 Font stacks should consequently be fine-tuned so that this character doesn’t disrupt the reading experience.